Attracting Hummingbirds to Your Yard

 Hummingbirds are amazing and delightful little creatures.
-They are beautiful and fascinating to watch, although they move so fast it is almost impossible to truly appreciate their magnificence.
+They’re beautiful and fascinating to watch, although they move so fast it’s almost impossible to truly appreciate their magnificence.

-Hummingbirds flap their wings at an incredible rate of speed, which tends to make them look more like a tiny blur of color than the beautiful birds they actually are.
-It is often the noise made by their rapidly flapping wings that first catches our attention.
+Hummingbirds flap their wings at an incredible rate of speed, making them look more like a tiny blur of color than the beautiful birds they actually are.
+It’s often the noise made by their rapidly flapping wings that first catches our attention.
 The sound is a lot like that of a buzzing insect.

-Once you realize that what you are looking at is actually a hummingbird, the aerial display unfolding in front of you is amazing to watch.
+A hummingbird in motion is an aerial display that’s amazing to watch.
 Hummingbirds are able to fly in any direction… forward… backward… up… down… and sideways.
-If you are lucky, you may even see a hummingbird hover in one spot, as they feed on a flower's nectar or just decide to take a little break midair.
+If you’re lucky, you may even see a hummingbird hover in one spot as they feed on a flower’s nectar or take a midair break.
 That’s when you get the chance to really enjoy their exquisite beauty.

 Because hummingbirds are almost constantly in motion, they must continually refuel their bodies.
 Each day, they consume twice their body weight in nectar, either from flowers or artificial solutions provided by us humans.
 Surprisingly, hummingbirds use their tiny tongues to lap up nectar.
 They also eat insects to get necessary proteins, fats and other nutritional elements not present in nectar.

 If you would like to attract hummingbirds to your yard, the following tips may help.

 - Plant a garden that attracts hummingbirds.
 They favor brightly colored flowers with tubular blossoms.
 Vivid reds, pinks and oranges are particularly popular.
 Make sure to include plants that bloom at different times throughout the season to provide a steady supply of nectar.